IMLMcGill/caliper-workspace/README.md

 Caliper configuration of the feasibility project example is provided for the community

 1. Ubuntu and WSL2 is used under Windows.
 Mac and Linux (Ubuntu/Debian based distro) is also supported.
 2. It is assumed fabric-samples is downloaded https://github.com/hyperledger/fabric-samples If needed, follow the instructions at https://hyperledger-fabric.readthedocs.io/en/latest/install.html Docker Desktop is also installed.
+Project can be adapted for other blockchains.
 3. Download the Caliper configuration files provided here.
 Directory caliper-workspace should be at the same level as the fabric-samples.
 4. Navigate to fabric-samples/test-network
 5. Start the network and install asset-transfer basic chaincode with the following commands.